rdpeng/ExData_Plotting1/README.md

 The script is useful to examine how household energy usage varies over a 2-day period in February, 2007.

-This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:
+This assignment uses the "Individual household electric power consumption Data Set" from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.

 ## Dataset